4 February 2014 Diabetes Diary: How Do You Count Your Carbs?

 Keeping a detailed log is your key to understanding how different factors affect your blood glucose control.
 This log should contain date and time for food/drink (with carb count), blood glucose, medication, exercise, sleep, illness, stress, and any other parameters that you think are important.
 You can track all of those things with MyNetDiary Diabetes Tracker.
 To learn more about how to use Diabetes Tracker, please read this article.

-Note: If you are a Maximum subscriber at MyNetDiary, then you have access to all three carb counting methods and can choose which one you prefer to use for tracking.
+Note: If you have MyNetDiary Premium, then you have access to all three carb counting methods and can choose which one you prefer to use for tracking.

 Happy tracking!Have questions or comments about this post?
 Please feel free to comment on MyNetDiary's Community Forum or Facebook page – We would love to hear from you.
 And consider visiting our new Pinterest page!